Mysteriousplayer/20210106/README.md

 -We propose the MORNING by novelly modeling social media accounts from the perspective of individual image, target audiences, and cooperation preferences.
 Experimental results show that our method achieves state-of-the-art performance.
 -We introduce target audiences as a new kind of marketing role in the micro-influencer recommendation.
 Multi-modal audiences information is utilized to learn the account audiences representation.
 And we collect a social-media-audiences dataset, which can benefit future research.
--We successfully mine cooperation preferences from interaction information on social media.
+-We successfully mine cooperation preferences from interaction information on social media.
 Based on account attributes, we build the attribute co-occurrence graph network to capture cooperation preferences at the attribute level, and the attribute node embeddings are further utilized to construct the account attribute representation.

 ## Installation
 Install all requirements required to run the code on a Python 3.6.13 by: